Swedish East India Company: Establishing the SOIC

 With the suspension of the charter for the Ostend company by the Emperor Charles VI in May 1727, the investors in that company had to look for other ways to be part of the profitable East India trade and they now looked to Sweden.

 Scottish merchant Colin Campbell, formerly active in the Ostend Company, met with Swedish Niclas Sahlgren during Sahlgren's stay in Amsterdam in the late 1720s.
 Together they made plans for a Swedish trading company, but it was evident that Campbell was the driving force in the enterprise.
 Since foreign investors were met with suspicion in Sweden, they needed a respectable Swede to front the company.
 That person would be commissioner Henrik König, a Swede of German (Bremen) origin.

 In 1729, Henrik König submitted an application for a charter for two ships.
 He supported his request on the charter given previously to other applicants, but the reaction from the Swedish government was reluctant: the closing of the Ostend Company in 1731, following British diplomatic pressure as part of the Treaty of Vienna, boded ill for the Swedes' competition against the main powers when trade and politics were so intimately associated.
 König took the matters to the Swedish parliament and succeeded, gaining royal privileges for the company on 14 June 1731, initially for a period of 15 years.
 These privileges were the First Charter, or the First Octroi.

-The Royal charter
+Royal charter

 The charter was given to Henrik König & Compagnie and consisted of eighteen precise paragraphs on how the trade should be conducted: